lazysquirrellabs/blog/_posts/2014-12-22-how-does-unity-work-under-the-hood.md

 That closes our discussion about how the Unity Engine works greatly on so many platforms with amazing performance and easy programming.

 > **Important update (September, 2015)** ⚠️
 > Unity’s IL2CPP technology is changing the way the engine’s scripting backend works, eliminating Mono’s VM and AOT compiler.
-[Take a look at it!](http://blogs.unity3d.com/2014/05/20/the-future-of-scripting-in-unity/){: target="_blank"}
+[Take a look at it!](http://blogs.unity3d.com/2014/05/20/the-future-of-scripting-in-unity/)
 {: .callout }